HomeJourneyBook/Homes-journey-archive/Worlds/Edem.md

 At present, most of Edem is considered abandoned or existing in a state of gradual decay.
 However, surviving artifacts, records, and fragments of infrastructure continue to be discovered by Travelers throughout various regions of the World.

-The following visual materials related to Edem represent artistic reconstructions assembled from Traveler testimonies, recovered artifacts, and translated fragments of the Book.

 ---